 As John Culhane details in his book

 Walt Disney’s Fantasia, the scene was filmed continuously by a crew of nine technicians over six full days and nights.
 A special camera rig was specifically constructed for the final shot and spanned the forty-five-foot wide soundstage.

 The sequence had to be shot three times.
 Not because the animators were exactly satisfied with the final take, but because, quite simply, it was the final take out of necessity.
 During the first take, the technicians accidentally used an incorrect lens, capturing subjects beyond the glass planes.
 With limited time left before the premiere, the technicians began working on the second take.
 Three days into the reshoot, an earthquake hit.
 Unable to determine if the earthquake misaligned the equipment, the take was scrapped.

 Silly Symphonies, artists at Disney were able to test out a wide array of techniques and technologies.
-For instance, after securing limited exclusive rights to three-strip Technicolor, 1932’s Flowers and Trees became the first animated film to use a full-color Technicolor process, which proved, to put it mildly, massively successful.
+For instance, after securing limited exclusive rights to three-strip Technicolor, 1932’s became the first animated film to use a full-color Technicolor process, which proved, to put it mildly, massively successful.
+Flowers and Trees

 Silly Symphonies also allowed for the testing of a critical technical innovation that would prove instrumental in Disney’s quest to achieve a more “cinematic” style of animation: the multiplane camera.

 Early forms of the multiplane camera had been kicking around since Lotte Reiniger’s